Dissimilatory sulfite reductase

 Dissimilatory sulfite reductase (EC 1.8.1.22) is an enzyme that participates in sulfur metabolism in dissimilatory sulfate reduction.

 The enzyme is essential in prokaryotic sulfur-based energy metabolism, including sulfate/sulfite reducing organisms, sulfur-oxidizing bacteria, and organosulfonate reducers.
-In sulfur reducers it catalyses the reduction of sulfite to sulfide (reaction 1), while in sulfur oxidizers it catalyses the opposite reaction (reaction 2).
+In sulfur reducers, it catalyses the reduction of sulfite to sulfide (reaction 1); while in sulfur oxidizers, it catalyses the opposite reaction (reaction 2).
 The reaction involves the small protein DsrC, which is present in all the organisms that contain dissimilatory sulfite reductase.
-During the process an intramolecular trisulfide is formed between two L-cysteine residues of DsrC and the sulfur atom from sulfite.
+During the process, an intramolecular trisulfide is formed between two L-cysteine residues of DsrC and the sulfur atom from sulfite.
 This trisulfide can be reduced by a number of proteins including DsrK and TcmB.

+DsrAB has been found in 32 bacterial and 4 to 5 archaeal phyla.
+DsrA and DsrC have been found as auxiliary metabolic genes in bacteriophages.

 Reaction in organisms performing dissimilatory sulfate reduction: